Core API

 Parameters:

-• query_sample (torch.Tensor) – Query sample tensor [num_features]
+• query_sample (torch.Tensor) – Query sample tensor [num_features].

-• historical_samples (torch.Tensor) – Historical samples tensor [num_samples, num_features]
+• historical_samples (torch.Tensor) – Historical samples tensor [num_samples, num_features].

-• historical_outputs (torch.Tensor) – Historical outputs tensor [num_samples]
+• historical_outputs (torch.Tensor) – Historical outputs tensor [num_samples].

-• bmus_idx_map (dict[tuple[int, int], list[int]]) – BMU to data indices mapping
+• bmus_idx_map (dict[tuple[int, int], list[int]]) – BMU to data indices mapping.

-• min_buffer_threshold (int) – Minimum buffer threshold
+• min_buffer_threshold (int) – Minimum buffer size before KNN fallback triggers.
+Only used when retrieval_mode="bmu_neighborhood_knn".

 Return type: